mrmxf/smpte-ra-tool-simple-registers/public/homepage.md

 written and maintained by the proponents of the register to help you navigate the data.

-The list of registers in this category is available from the main menu.
+The list of registers in this category is available from the  menu at the top of the page: **Registers ⏷**